ViƱales Cuba: Ultimate Traveler’s Guide

 ViƱales to Trinidad

-Another popular destination for travelers after visiting ViƱales is Trinidad, the historic colonial gem on Cuba’s south coast.
-Though Trinidad is often overlooked by travelers who feel they’ve gotten their fair share of colonial charm in Old Havana, it’s easily one of the most beautiful spots in Cuba, not to be missed!
+A popular destination for travelers after visiting ViƱales is Trinidad, the historic colonial gem on Cuba’s south coast.
+Though Trinidad is often overlooked by travelers who feel they’ve gotten their fair share of colonial charm in Old Havana, it’s easily one of the most beautiful spots in Cuba.

 Sharing the cost of a private car is a great option for a comfortable ride if you can find enough travelers headed the same way – generally, this would cost about $50 USD.
 For a private car from ViƱales to Trinidad, expect to pay around $200 – 250 USD for this long trip.